Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ```

 ### Defines/Macros
-Macros named according to their purpose and the format they should follow is `SCREAMING_SNAKE_CASE` and `camelCase` for the arguments.
+Macros should be named according to their purpose.
+The format they should follow depends on what they produce:
+* In case of producing a constant value (for example: Screen position X) `SCREAMING_SNAKE_CASE` should be used.
+* In case of producing a set of intructions that get incrusted in the function (similar to inline functions) `Pascal_Snake_Case` should be used.
+In any case `camelCase` should be used for the arguments.

+For example:
 ```C
 #define SCREEN_POSITION_X(percent) \
     (s32)((SCREEN_WIDTH) * ((percent) / 100.0f))
 ```

-Defines should follow one more similar to enums or globals while using `SCREAMING_SNAKE_CASE` format.
+Defines should be named according while using `SCREAMING_SNAKE_CASE` format.

 For example:
 ```C
 #define MAP_MESSAGE_DISPLAY_ALL_LENGTH 400
 ```